Accreditation by the Engineering Accreditation Commission of ABET (http://www.abet.org) Assures Quality.

 In the United States, accreditation is a non-governmental, peer-review process that assures the quality of the postsecondary education students receive.
 Educational institutions or programs volunteer to undergo this review periodically to determine if certain criteria are being met.

-ABET serves the public through the promotion and advancement of education in applied science, computing, engineering, and technology.
-ABET will:
+ABET serves the public globally through the promotion and advancement of education in applied science, computing, engineering, and engineering technology.
+ABET:

-- Consult and assist in the development and advancement of education worldwide in a financially self-sustaining manner.
+- Consults and assists in the development and advancement of education worldwide.

-- Anticipate and prepare for the changing environment and the future needs of constituencies.
+- Anticipates and prepares for the changing educational environment and the future needs of its constituents.

-- Manage the operations and resources to be effective and fiscally responsible.
+- Manages its operations and resources in an effective and fiscally responsible manner.

-The University of Utah’s Mechanical Engineering program has been ABET-accredited since 1936.
+The University of Utah’s Mechanical Engineering program has been accredited by the Engineering Accreditation Commission of ABET since 1936.
 We are committed to ensuring our students receive a stellar education.
 This means that we undergo periodic review and accreditation to guarantee that we meet quality standards set by the mechanical engineering professional leaders.
 The result is that we provide lasting benefits to students, employers, the university, industry, and society as a whole.
 It also means that we: